 That was what it was like being in the tunnel.
 I kept crawling through, shining my little flashlight on ahead, slowly growing more and more disturbed when I didn’t reach the ending, or see any sign of it.
-And there was something else nagging me, something about the way the boxes had shook when whatever was inside moved away from me.
+And there was something else nagging me, something about the way the boxes had shaken when whatever was inside moved away from me.
 Juliet is a little dog, a miniature schnauzer.
 When she walked through the tunnels she didn’t even have to duck; all you could hear was the soft padding of her feet and her nails scratching against the cardboard.
 The boxes only shook and moved when something big crawled through them, like me.

-I don’t know how far I went or how long I was in there, but at some point I actually stopped with a definite “this isn’t right” feeling.
+I don’t know how far I went or how long I was in there, but at some point, I actually stopped with a definite “this isn’t right” feeling.
 I visualized the fort in my head: by my estimation, I should have been somewhere in the back yard by then, suspended two stories into the air.
 It had finally dawned on me that I was currently located in a space that couldn’t possibly exist, chasing something that was obviously bigger than Juliet… I freaked out and got the fuck out of there.

 When crawling in the opposite direction didn’t seem to lead anywhere but a black, endless tunnel, I really lost it and started pulling apart the boxes at the seams, punching my way through and finally finding myself in a tangled mess of blankets and cardboard in the middle of my parents closet.

-It must have looked silly, me in a heap on the floor like that, but when I looked up at the close walls of that 5ft by 10ft walk-in closet, goosebumps prickled up my back and arms.
-It was like stepping outside for a jog, then turning around after 10 minutes of running to find you hadn’t even left your front steps.
+It must have looked silly, me in a heap on the floor like that, but when I looked up at the walls of that five-by-ten-foot walk-in closet, goosebumps prickled up my back and arms.
+It was like stepping outside for a jog, then turning around after ten minutes of running to find you hadn’t even left your front steps.
 It just didn’t make sense that I had crawled so far in that tunnel but gone nowhere, and followed something that was somehow still inside.
 To this day I can’t explain it and I don’t even like to think about it.
 Even worse, I don’t like to remember that insistent whimpering that followed me all the way back.

 Shaking with residual terror, I began dismantling the box fort right then and there.
-When my sisters emerged from their rooms, bleary eyed and confused, I just mumbled something about having to take it down before mom got home, and continued on with my work.
+When my sisters emerged from their rooms, bleary-eyed and confused, I just mumbled something about having to take it down before mom got home, and continued on with my work.

 I left just one box.
-I figured If I was going crazy, I might as well go full out… thinking of our dog, I left a single box standing in the closet by itself and carried all the rest of them out to the fire pit in our back yard.
+I figured if I was going crazy, I might as well go full out… thinking of our dog, I left a single box standing in the closet by itself and carried all the rest of them out to the fire pit in our back yard.

 The next morning I burned them, and my Mom was home by the afternoon.